Fitness marketing is a little bit different to marketing in other industries. It requires a unique approach in order to be successful…

 When defining your ideal client, there are 3 areas to consider – demographics, headspace, and hangouts;

-Once you’ve defined your ideal client, the next step is to create a fitness marketing strategy that specifically targets them.
+A good fitness branding agency can help you to clearly define your ideal client if you’re unsure about doing it yourself.
+After that, the next step is to create a fitness marketing strategy that specifically targets them.

 [Side note: for a step-by-step explanation of how to identify your ideal client, check out our online course.]

-People often skip straight to the last part, and focus on tactical ideas like events or social media.
-But without clear objectives and strategy behind them, these things won’t be very effective.
-What’s the point in doing something if you’re not clear what you need to achieve?
+People often skip straight to the last part and focus on tactical things.
+They brainstorm gym event ideas or social media marketing for fitness fans.
+But without clear objectives behind them, what are these things supposed to achieve?

 Just like your fitness goals, these need to be SMART – specific, measurable, achievable, relevant, and time-bound.

 Your strategies should outline the approach you’re going to take.
-For example, if your objective is around launching a new program, then your strategies might be to target a specific niche audience, position your program as premium, and generate buzz and excitement in advance.
+For example, if your objective is around launching new fitness classes, then your strategies might be to target a specific niche audience, position your program as premium, and generate buzz and excitement in advance.
 Or you might decide to create a program sales funnel that turns new prospects into loyal customers.

 Then your tactics should be the smaller elements that support each over-arching strategy.
 So in order to target a specific niche audience, you might create a lead magnet or email opt-in that’s designed to appeal to them.
 You might guest-post on blogs that they follow, or run competitions with businesses they already buy from.